QuantEcon/lecture-python-intro/lectures/solow.md

 * the **CES** function $F(K, L) = \left\{ a K^\rho + b L^\rho \right\}^{1/\rho}$
         with $a, b, \rho > 0$.

-We assume a closed economy, so domestic investment equals aggregate domestic saving.
+We assume a closed economy, so aggregate domestic investment equals aggregate domestic saving.

 The saving rate is a constant $s$ satisfying $0 \leq s \leq 1$, so that aggregate